How to Choose a French Press: Best Beginner Picks

 Affordable, simple, functional

 A budget French press is ideal for beginners who want to try the method without spending much.
 It keeps things simple, makes surprisingly good coffee, and is easy to replace later if upgrading becomes worthwhile.
+If you’re comparing affordable options, our Best French Press Under $50 for Beginners guide covers beginner-friendly picks that balance price, durability, and ease of use.

 Bodum Brazil French Press (Budget Pick)